 Minneapolis Clinic of Neurology Parkinson’s Disease Rehabilitation

-After a complete examination by a neurologist, physical and/or occupational therapy may be recommended as part of the overall treatment program.
-During an initial visit, the physical and occupational therapists perform an evaluation and establish a treatment plan.
-The number of therapy visits is determined based on the individual’s needs.
-Both will provide safety training, including education on fall prevention, as indicated.
+After a complete examination by a neurologist, physical and/or occupational therapy may be recommended as part of the overall treatment and management program.
+During an initial visit, the therapist performs an evaluation and establish a treatment plan, in coordination with the neurologist’s plan of care.
+Both OT and PT provide safety training, self-care and home management education, including education on fall prevention.
 Home programs are often established to allow a person to continue performing exercises independently or with the assistance of caregivers for maintaining or further improving function.

-Physical Therapy A physical therapy evaluation includes assessing gait (walking), balance, posture, general mobility, range of motion and strength.
+A physical therapy evaluation includes assessing gait (walking), balance, posture, general mobility, range of motion and strength.
 Specific standardized tests may also be performed to help determine the risk of falling.
-An individualized program will then be designed to maintain or increase flexibility, strength, improve posture, gait and balance.
-The benefit of using an assistive device to increase safety is determined.
+An individualized program will then be designed to maintain or increase flexibility, strength and endurance, walking ability, balance and coordination and posture.
+The benefit of using an assistive device to increase safety is evaluated and determined.

 While physical and occupational therapy can’t stop the progression of Parkinson’s disease, it can provide skills to help maintain or improve function and mobility to maximize independence in daily living activities.
 Exercise is important for everyone, but it is essential for someone with Parkinson’s disease to help achieve and maintain the highest quality of life.